Code-Institute-Submissions/Explore_County_Durham/README.md

 i.
 Click on the reviews link in the navigation bar. <br>
 ii.
 Does the reviews page open? <br>
 iii.
-Is the user able to distinguish between the different attractions> <br>
+Is the user able to distinguish between the different attractions? <br>
 iv.
 Does an image of each attraction appear? <br>
 v.
 Is the text below the image clear and easy to read? <br>
 vi.
 If I hover over an image does another review appear and the previous review disappear?